dustinspecker/paperback/readme.md

 Create your own templates.
 Answer questions about the templates via [inquirer](https://github.com/SBoudrias/Inquirer.js/tree/v0.12.0).
 Generate those templates with the power of [lodash](https://lodash.com/docs#template).

+## Example

+An example repository may be found at [dustinspecker/paperback-example](https://github.com/dustinspecker/paperback-example).

 ## Usage
 ### 1. Starting with a project such as:
 ```